 Resident Rotation Schedule

-The resident will be assigned various responsibilities throughout the there year residency program in accordance with the progress of the resident in the practice of clinical medical physics.
+The resident will be assigned various responsibilities throughout the residency program in accordance with the progress of the resident in the practice of clinical medical physics.
 The resident will rotate through the areas of clinical dosimetry and treatment planning, machine calibration and quality assurance, brachytherapy and radiation safety, stereotactic radiosurgery and radiotherapy, and other special procedures.
 Resident will also spend one month at UFHPTI for valuable proton therapy experience.
 A quarterly rotation schedule is composed at the beginning of each academic year for each resident.

 Evaluation of Resident

 Residents are evaluated after each rotation by the supervising faculty physicist to determine whether the learning objectives are met through the rotation.
 Residents are given an annual oral examination in the format of ABMP Oral Board Exam, with contents appropriate for the training of the resident.
 Residents must pass the annual exam in order to continue or graduate from the residency program.

 Other Responsibilities of the Resident

 - The resident will participate in the course on radiation oncology physics and complete all the requirements for the course in the first year.

 - The resident will participate in the weekly Wednesday Morning Chart Review Conferences.